-For the year ended June 30, 2023, \$4.2 million was expended on federal financial assistance programs.
+For the year ended June 30, 2024, \$4.55 million was expended on federal financial assistance programs.
 Information related to this single audit, including a schedule of Federal financial assistance, the independent auditors' reports on internal controls and compliance with applicable laws and regulations, and a schedule of findings are included in a separately issued single audit report.

 The Finance Department staff continuously strives to ensure the integrity of the financial information provided to elected officials, management and staff, and the public.
-I would like to thank the entire Finance Department; especially the Deputy City Manager Tarik Rahmani, Accounting Manager Hnin Phyu, the Acting Senior Accountant Phat Nguyen, and the Accountants Susan Delirio and Priscilla Carreras.
-I also would like to thank the Directors and Analysts of the City's departments for all the information they patiently provided.
+I would like to thank the Finance Department staff; the Accounting Manager Hnin Phyu, the Senior Accountant Phat Nguyen, and the Accountants Susan Delirio, Priscilla Carreras, and Janelle Morris.
+I would like to extend my appreciation to the Directors and Analysts of the City's departments for all the information provided for the financial report.
 Finally, I would like to thank the Mayor, the members of the City Council, the City Treasurer, the City Clerk, the City Manager, and the City Attorney for their support towards conducting the financial operations of the City in a fiscally responsible manner.